FACT-Finder-Web-Components/documentation/markdown/en/documentation/field-roles.md

 unexpected behaviors that might look like bugs.

 Certain fields/columns in FACT-Finder's product database can have special meanings.
+E.g. a _price_ field.
+Many of FACT-Finder's features, such as Tracking require knowledge of these special meanings.
+Since every customer might use custom _field names_ there needs to be a mapping between the _meaning_ of a field and its _field name_.
 We call these meanings `fieldRoles`.
-Since every shop might have their own _field names_ these names need to be mapped to their corresponding _fieldRole_.
+During the set-up process of a new channel in the FACT-Finder-UI you assign a field to each one of the `fieldRoles`.

-These are the defined `fieldRoles`:
+These are the `fieldRoles`:

 - `brand` – name of manufacturer.
 - `campaignProductNumber` – product number, that are used to reference the